XuehaiPan/Dev-Setup/README.md

 ### Font Settings

-The default shell for the current user will be set to `zsh`.
-In order to get a wonderful and enjoyable terminal experience, please change your terminal font to a [Nerd Font](https://github.com/ryanoasis/nerd-fonts).
-The script will download [`DejaVu Sans Mono Nerd Font`](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/DejaVuSansMono) for macOS and Linux.
-If you are using WSL on Windows, you can download them from [nerdfonts.com](https://www.nerdfonts.com) manually, and change the font setting in [Windows Terminal](https://github.com/Microsoft/Terminal) profile to Nerd Font Complete Windows Compatible (e.g. `DejaVuSansMono NF`).
+The default shell for the current user will be set to **`zsh`**.
+In order to get a wonderful and enjoyable terminal experience, please change your terminal font to a [**Nerd Font**](https://github.com/ryanoasis/nerd-fonts).
+You can download any nerd font you like from [nerdfonts.com](https://www.nerdfonts.com) manually.
+The script will download and install [**`DejaVu Sans Mono Nerd Font`**](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/DejaVuSansMono) for **macOS**, **Linux** and **Windows**.
+(Administrator permissions are required to install fonts on Windows)

+Configure your terminal to use nerd fonts:

+* For macOS and Linux users, change the terminal font setting to "Nerd Font" (e.g. `'DejaVuSansMono Nerd Font Book'`).
+* For WSL on Windows users, change the terminal font setting to "Nerd Font Complete Windows Compatible" (e.g. `'DejaVuSansMono NF'`).

+See [Font configurations for Powerlevel10k](https://github.com/romkatv/powerlevel10k#fonts) for more details.

 Or use the Powerlevel10k lean theme:

 ```shell
 chsh -s /usr/local/bin/zsh_purepower
 ```

-See [Font configurations for Powerlevel10k](https://github.com/romkatv/powerlevel10k#fonts) for more details.
+which do not need additional font settings.

 ## Customization